bon-qi/AutoMailor/README.md

 ## TODO
 1. Add a `streamlit` based gui for extraction of `xpath` and `url`.
-2. Support more websites (e.g. twitter)
+2. Support more websites (e.g. twitter, arxiv)

+## Workflow
+Currently, `github/workflow` is supported to run this everyday.

 ## Asking for suggestions
 This project is always improving!